Stripe Co-Founders John and Patrick Collison. Source: stripe.com

 A tender offer occurs when shareholders of a private company sell their shares to other investors in a liquidity event arranged and controlled by the company.

-Smaller scale secondary sales can take place, and there is a growing market for these types of deals, but a tender offer allows for greater control over the cap table.
+Smaller-scale secondary sales can take place, and there is a growing market for these types of deals, but a tender offer allows for greater control over the cap table.

 Stripe wants to ensure that investors taking part in this deal can match the profiles they’re looking for, that it can raise fresh capital, and that all employees participating can get pre-determined terms on their shares.

-Unlike buying or selling a shares through a stock market or stock exchange (i.e. the New York Stock Exchange or Nasdaq), a tender offer takes place behind closed doors, and is typically limited to accredited investors or venture capital or private equity funds.
+Unlike buying or selling shares through a stock market or stock exchange (i.e. the New York Stock Exchange or Nasdaq), a tender offer takes place behind closed doors and is typically limited to accredited investors or venture capital or private equity funds.
 Retail investors looking to buy Stripe shares will need to wait for an IPO, should that ever happen.

 How do taxes work in a tender offer?